 Over the last few years, I have been very lucky to be able to host public paranormal investigations.
 One of the main things I have noticed during this time, is that around 80% of the people who attend these investigations are female.
 I have completely made this figure up, but it doesn’t change the fact that week in week out, the majority of the participants are female.
 Some tours have been completely female.
 I have never hosted an all male investigation.
 I am sure they have happened in the past, I just haven’t hosted one.
-When I look at the stats of the profiles of the people who follow my Facebook page, 67% are females.
+When I look at the stats of the profiles of the people who follow my Facebook page at the time of writing this aritcle, 67% are females.
 This I am not making up, this is fact!
 So why is it that females are so strongly drawn to the paranormal?

 What is the pineal gland?

 From a spiritual perspective, it is the pineal gland that is believed to be the ‘third eye’.
-It is thought that why your physical eyes allow you to see the physical world and your third eye supposedly sees the ‘true world’.
-With this it supposedly allows people to see spirits, auras and is the basis of psychic ability including telepathy, clairvoyance etc. There is also a lot about this gland that is unknown.
+It is thought that while your physical eyes allow you to see the physical world, your third eye supposedly sees the ‘true world’.
+With this it supposedly allows people to see spirits, auras and is the basis of psychical abilities including telepathy, clairvoyance etc. There is also a lot about this gland that is unknown.
 Some speculate that the gland is capable of producing DMT (dimethyltryptamine) which is also known as the 'spirit hormone'.
 This is a natural substance which describes experiences that are similar to near death experiences.
 As plants contain DMT, some cultures use this as a part of spiritually awakening ceremonies and aid in expanding a person’s consciousness.
 It has not been proven this gland produces DMT, it is speculation.